Skytech’s History: Adapt, Grow and Provide Value to Our Customers

 The world premiere of the Pilatus PC-24 “Super Versatile Jet” took place at the European Business Aviation Conference and Exposition (EBACE) in Geneva , Switzerland in 2013.
 Skytech was appointed a dealer for the PC-24 and was on hand for the festivities.
 The celebration continued the following year in August 2014 for the official roll-out of the first PC-24 prototype.
 “We always wondered what Pilatus could possibly build next after setting the bar so high [with the PC-12].
 And now we know: an airplane that does the same things with an even larger cabin, longer range, and more payload while displaying unheard-of short field performance.
 And it retains that flat floor and massive cargo door.
 So here comes the PC-24 – and all the expectations associated with a jet aircraft built with Swiss precision at an airport surrounded by the Alps.
 This is going to be good.” – John Foster, President of Skytech, Inc.

 In 2015, Skytech started work on certification as an FAA Part 135 Charter Operator to add what could arguably be considered the last piece of the puzzle making Skytech something for everyone in business aviation.
 Skytech continues to grow and evolve.
-We are celebrating our 40th anniversary in 2016, and both the present and future look very promising.
+We celebrated our 40th anniversary in 2016, and both the present and future look very promising.
 We look forward to sharing it with our customers both past, current and still to come.
 Happy flying!